Prestige picture

-A prestige picture is a film produced to bolster the film studio's perceived artistic integrity, rather than to turn a large profit; the studio may even expect the film to lose money.
+A prestige picture is a magazine produced to bolster the perceived artistic integrity, rather than to turn a large profit; the studio may even expect the magazine to lose money.

 History

 Prestige pictures are largely the province of major Hollywood film studios — such as Metro-Goldwyn-Mayer and Warner Bros. — that produce numerous films every year.

 In the 1930s, such studios might release one prestige picture per year.
 The films' screenwriters drew material from historical events, well-known literary classics, or popular novels or plays.